 However, it is important to note that these dogs of yesterday probably didn’t live the long, healthy lives that our modern, domestic pets do.

 Their diet wasn’t predicated on avoiding osteoarthritis when they reach 10 years of age; they primarily focused on obtaining enough calories to hunt again tomorrow.
 They didn’t have the luxury of worrying about long-term nutritional imbalances.
 But most owners are understandably interested in ensuring their dog lives a long, healthy life.

-it is often beneficial to use nutritional supplements to help ensure your dog gets all of the vitamins, minerals and other nutrients needed to remain healthy for years.
+Accordingly, it is often beneficial to use nutritional supplements to help ensure your dog gets all of the vitamins, minerals and other nutrients needed to remain healthy for years.

 Obviously, you’ll want to make sure that any supplements you use are manufactured with the same dedication to quality as you’d want out of anything else in your dog’s food.